mzipay/openpos-framework/openpos-client-libs/README.md

 ## Build

 There are 2 components to building this library, building and minifying the angular files and bundling the SASS theme files into a single flat scss file.
-This normally will be done by the build server but can be done manually one time by running `npm run build-openpos-lib`.
+This normally will be done by the build server but can be done manually one time by running `npm run build`.
 This will execute `ng build openpos-client-core-lib` followed by `scss-bundle -c projects/openpos-client-core-lib/scss-bundle.config.json`.
 This does a production build that places the build artifacts in `/dist/openpos-client-core-lib`

 ## Publishing